computer models

 3. I would be most curiously looking forward to your response, please.

-Barry's Response - Prabhat:
+Barry's Response - Hi Prabhat,

-All I can purport is that ISC, a primative model by any standard, is (written before July 2009) accepted in my jurisdiction for lower intermediate air quality assessments.
-Many other North American territories also accept its results as a useful baseline assessment.
-I live in Alberta, Canada, a region with at most rolling terrain in the vast majority of its area.
+Obviously, these models aren't perfect, better ones can and have been developed, and any model can only go so far.
+In my jurisdiction, ISC, a primative model by any standard, is accepted for lower intermediate air quality assessments (written before July 2009).
+Many other North American territories also accept its results as a baseline.
+I live in Alberta, Canada, which has mostly rolling terrain.

 environmental impact assessment modelling